yingnobody/chashmal_EN/content/authors/admin/_index.md

 # website: ""
 ---

-> And I saw, and behold, a tempest was coming from the north, a huge cloud and a flaming fire with a brightness around it; and from its midst, it was like the color of the chashmal from the midst of the fire.
+> .. a tempest was coming from the north, a huge cloud and a flaming fire with a brightness around it; and from its midst, it was like the color of the chashmal from the midst of the fire.

 [Yechezkel 1:4]